Joemillard/pollinator_taxonomic_geographic_dist_text-analysis/README.md

-# Scripts for pollinator taxonomic and geographic distribution analysis
+# Quantifying the taxonomic and geographic distribution of the animal pollination literature

+This repository contains all the scripts used for the text analysis carried out in **Millard et al (in prep.), A novel text-mining approach to quantifying the taxonomic and geographic distribution of the animal pollination literature, and implications for the systematic review**

 **00. functions.R**